Payload transforms

 inserted into a QuestDB table.
 You define a transform once with a SQL SELECT

 expression, then POST data directly to QuestDB.
-No middleware or intermediary
+The

 service is required.